Klipper3d/klipper/docs/Eddy_Probe.md

 11.314 * 2 = 22.628
 ```

+To further fine tune threshold, one can use `PROBE_ACCURACY METHOD=tap`.
+The range is expected to be about 0.02 mm,
+with the default probe speed of 5 mm/s.
+Elevated coil temperature may increase noise and may require additional tuning.

 You can validate the tap precision by measuring the paper thickness
 from the initial calibration guide.
 It is expected to be ~0.1mm.